Kieran-who/honours/README.md

 used in measuring the morality of Google and OpenAI's publically available LLM API endpoints.

-See https://transparency-project.ai for more data and information on the exploration of the morality of Large Language Models.
+### How this program works (briefly)

+The API endpoints of popular foundational generative AI models are asked a range of questions designed to measure some aspect of morality.

+The questions and format are kept as close to the original questionnaires as possible; however, some tweaking of the "primer" is done to improve the response rate - this is kept consistent across all models.

+For each model, this code generates a large sample of responses so as to calculate how consistent models are in their responses.

+There are many different factors that influence the randomness of AI responses when using the API.
+The most obvious is the temperature parameter.
+Temperature is one of a few different sampling parameters which influence the randomness of generated content.
+To factor this in, each API endpoint is asked the same questions at different temperature levels to include a spread from 0 to 0.8 (the largest default temperature value as noted by OpenAI's documentation).

 ## TO USE THIS CODE

 Download or clone this repository.

-You will also need to download a Google access key and familiarise yourself with Google's cloud platform, the Vertext AI portal within Google cloud, and how to make API calls (and where to find the correct values for each item below - hint: ask Bard for step by step instructions).
-OpenAI configuration is a lot simplier and only requires getting an API key.
+You will also need to download a Google access key and familiarise yourself with Google's cloud platform, the Vertext AI portal within Google Cloud, and how to make API calls (and where to find the correct values for each item below - hint: ask Bard for step-by-step instructions).
+OpenAI configuration is a lot simpler and only requires getting an API key.

-You will also need to create a env file (create a file with the name .env)
+You will also need to create an env file (create a file with the name .env)

 In this .env file, add the following and update with your own values: